m-a-x/emergenSEE/README.md

-Visualize NYC EMS emergencies with this ingeniously-named package.
+Visualize NYC EMS emergencies with gifs and images created with one line in this ingeniously-named package.
+Follow

+Slice by:
+  - day of week (1-7)
+  - week of year(1-52)
+  - hour of day (0-23)

+Aggregate yearly statistics over:
+  - one type of ambulance call emergency i.e. struck pedestrian
+  - a list emergency types i.e. struck pedestrian & automobile accident & non-motor vehicle accident

+Customize output gif:
+  - labels, speed, colormap, whether or not to include staten island (no offense, it just greatly reduces scale of other 4 boroughs)

+See the two gifs in the repo.